seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

     localhost/liberty-to-openshift                                                                                         olp-java17-1.0                 e03048676c90  5 weeks ago    740 MB
     icr.io/appcafe/open-liberty                                                                                            kernel-slim-java17-openj9-ubi  b5cc5094dd1f  7 weeks ago    690 MB

-Note thate there are two images with the same IMAGE ID: the original image build using podman; plus the newly tagged image specifying the OpenShift registry details.
+Note that there are two images with the same IMAGE ID: the original image build using podman; plus the newly tagged image specifying the OpenShift registry details.

 #### Push the image to OpenShift

+Issue the following command to push the image to the OpenShift Local internal registry.

 | Command| Help |
 | :--- | :--- |